 - White carnations are the official flower of International Mother’s Day

-- The earliest Mother’s Day celebrations can actually be traced back to Ancient Greece to honour Rhea: the mother of the Gods
+- The earliest Mother’s Day celebrations can actually be traced back to Ancient Greece to honor Rhea: the mother of the Gods

 - In most languages throughout the world, the word for “mother” nearly always begins with the letter “M”

 - International Mother’s Day is the third most popular holiday throughout the year; coming third to Christmas and Easter

 - More phone calls are made on this day than any other

 - 80% of Mother’s Day cards in the USA are purchased by women

 - 120 million cards get given on this day around the world, according to Hallmark

 - The world’s most prolific mother was wife to Russian Feodor Vassilyev and had 69 children in 27 pregnancies